hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 The <code>rnaseq_analysis_on_input_file.sh</code> should look like:
 <pre>
 &#35;!/bin/bash/
-&#35; This script takes a fastq file of RNA-seq data, runs FastQC, STAR, Qualimap and Salmon.
+&#35; This script takes a FASTQ file of RNA-seq data, runs FastQC, STAR, Qualimap and Salmon.
-&#35; USAGE: sh rnaseq_analysis_on_input_file.sh <name of fastq file>
+&#35; USAGE: sh rnaseq_analysis_on_input_file.sh <name of FASTQ file>
 &#35; change directories to /n/scratch/ so that all the analysis is stored there.<br>
 cd /n/scratch/users/r/$USER/rnaseq_hbc-workshop/<br>
-&#35; initialize a variable with an intuitive name to store the name of the input fastq file<br>
+&#35; initialize a variable with an intuitive name to store the name of the input FASTQ file<br>
 fq=$1<br>
 &#35; grab base of filename for naming outputs<br>
 samplename=`basename ${fq} .subset.fq`